-Across the United States, food pantries are a part of the food safety net for approximately 5 million people who face the threat of hunger.
-In Missouri, over 700,000 people are served annually through hunger relief agencies found in every county of the state.
+Across the United States, food pantries are a part of the food safety net for an estimated 46.5 million people.
+In Missouri, over 1,00,000 people are served annually through hunger relief agencies found in every county of the state and St. Louis City.

 Past research conducted in 2010 by the center shows that households using food pantries face a number of challenges.
 Key findings form the report Regional Profile of Missouri Food Pantry Clients and Households (January 2013) include the following:

 - Health Vulnerabilities: Food pantry clients are more likely to be diabetic, have high cholesterol or high blood pressure, or be obese, compared to state averages.

 - Food Insecurity: 39% of food pantry clients experience food insecurity with hunger; 37% experience food insecurity without hunger.

 - Tradeoffs: Approximately half of food pantry clients have to choose between buying food and paying for medicine or medical treatment, utilities, rent or a mortgage, or gas.

 The Interdisciplinary Center for Food Security has a long history of partnering with food pantries.
 In addition to the research conducted in 2013, the Center also surveyed food pantry clients in the summers of 2005 and 2010.
 Combined, this research will provide a longitudinal look at the status of food pantry clients spanning nearly a decade.